Former Shreveport city employee alleges major problems within the accounting department

 He said when he brought these issues to the attention of the City’s current Chief Financial Officer Kasey Brown, he was fired.

 “He reported what he believes to be violations of state law and he believes the termination of his employment was retaliatory for his protected activities in reporting this conduct.
 So in addition to him having claims of age and race discrimination.
-He also has claims of whistleblower retaliation,” said Alison Jones, attorney.
+He also has claims of whistleblower retaliation,” Jones said.

 Jones said they will file age and race discrimination claims with the Equal Employment Commission along with whistleblower claims with the Louisiana Commission on Human Rights.